derfshaya/zetachain-api/README.md

 ## IMPORTANT: v0.2 Caching schema

 In v0.2 a new cache schema has been introduced.
 Only information from transactions with INSIGHT_SAFE_CONFIRMATIONS+ settings will be cached (by default SAFE_CONFIRMATIONS=6).
 There are 3 different caches:
  * nr. of confirmations
  * transaction spent information
  * scriptPubKey for unspent transactions

 Cache data is only populated on request, i.e., only after accessing the required data for the first time, the information is cached, there is not pre-caching procedure.
 To ignore cache by default, use INSIGHT_IGNORE_CACHE.
 Also, address related calls support `?noCache=1` to ignore the cache in a particular API request.

 ## Prerequisites

-* **bitcoind** - Download and Install [Bitcoin](http://bitcoin.org/en/download)
+* **zetacoind** - Download and Compile Zetacoin from source [zetacoin](https://github.com/zetacoin/zetacoin)

-*insight API* needs a *trusted* bitcoind node to run. *insight API* will connect to the node thru the RPC API, Peer-to-peer protocol and will even read its raw .dat files for syncing.
+*Zetachain API* needs a *trusted* zetacoind node to run. *Zetachain API* will connect to the node thru the RPC API, Peer-to-peer protocol and will even read its raw .dat files for syncing.

-Configure bitcoind to listen to RPC calls and set `txindex` to true.
+Configure zetacoind to listen to RPC calls and set `txindex` to true.
-The easiest way to do this is by copying `./etc/bitcoind/bitcoin.conf` to your bitcoin data directory (usually `"~/.bitcoin"` on Linux, `"%appdata%\Bitcoin\"` on Windows, or `"~/Library/Application Support/Bitcoin"` on Mac OS X).
+The easiest way to do this is by copying `./etc/zetacoind/zetacoin.conf` to your zetacoin data directory (usually `"~/.zetacoin"` on Linux, `"%appdata%\zetacoin\"` on Windows, or `"~/Library/Application Support/zetacoin"` on Mac OS X).

-bitcoind must be running and must have finished downloading the blockchain **before** running *insight API*.
+zetacoind must be running and must have finished downloading the blockchain **before** running *Zetachain API*.

 * **Node.js v0.10.x** - Download and Install [Node.js](http://www.nodejs.org/download/).